mtwallach/docs-alfresco/search-enterprise/latest/install/index.md

 ```

 > **Note:** If Elasticsearch server is available on your environment, `elasticsearch` and `kibana` services can be removed from the `docker-compose.yml` provided file.
 You may adjust the references to `elasticsearch` service in Docker Compose in order to use your Elasticsearch deployment.

-## Install Elasticsearch server

-Alfresco Elasticsearch Connector uses a standard Elasticsearch 7.10 server.
-No additional plugin is required.

-Different alternatives may be selected for your Elasticsearch installation, as described in [Elasticsearch official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html){:target="_blank"}.
-Alternatively, a managed service from [Elasticsearch](https://www.elastic.co/elasticsearch/service) or [Amazon AWS](https://aws.amazon.com/elasticsearch-service/){:target="_blank"} can be used.

-Alfresco Repository and Alfresco Elasticsearch Connector support communication with Elasticsearch server using HTTP or HTTPs protocol with or without HTTP Basic Authentication.